renesas-rz/rzv_ai_sdk/Q03_smart_parking/readme.md

 >**Note:** User can skip to the [deploy stage](#application-deploy-stage) if they don't want to build the application.
 All pre-built binaries are provided.

-**Note:** This project expects the user to have completed [Getting Started Guide](https://renesas-rz.github.io/rzv_ai_sdk/latest/getting_started) provided by Renesas.
+**Note:** This project expects the user to have completed [Getting Startup Guide](https://renesas-rz.github.io/rzv_ai_sdk/latest/getting_started) provided by Renesas.

 After completion of the guide, the user is expected of following things.
-- the Board Set Up and booted.
+- The Board Set Up and booted.
 - SD Card Prepared
 - The docker image and container for `rzv2l_ai_sdk_image` running on host machine.